Here’s Your Month-by-Month Guide to the Best Time to Buy Almost Everything

 Don’t be swayed by sheets with super-high thread counts — you probably don’t know what different thread counts feel like.

 I know, you have an entire 11 months until you get invited to your next ugly sweater party.
 But my Goodwill intel reports that January is the best time to find a truly hideous sweater for way cheap.
+Other Christmas supplies are also on sale in January, including holiday cards and decorations.

 What to Buy in February